good things come in really

 Good things come in really small packages.

-The challenge of duplicating everyday items in small scale is what got me interested in miniatures twenty years ago.
+The challenge of duplicating everyday items in small scale is what got me interested in creating miniatures.
 Finding ways to perfect this skill is what keeps me interested.

 I'm easily inspired by a delicious plate of food, a beautiful flower, travel somewhere new or down an old familiar path.
 Almost anything can be duplicated in miniature with enough research, time and persistence.

 The process starts and ends with my favorite tool, a ruler.
 It's well-used and always within reach because if just one component is out of scale the look and feel of the entire piece is wrong.
-My biggest self restraint is knowing when to stop adding components and just let each one stand on its' own merits.
+My constant reminder is knowing when to stop adding components and just let each one stand on its' own merits.

 I hope you enjoy viewing my work as much as I enjoy the challenge of creating it.